Self-Guided Bike Tour in Vermont | VBT Bicycling Vacations Skip to Main Content

 Show Itinerary:

 Your bike tour in Vermont begins and ends in Middlebury.
-Rich in literary history, this charming New England town is home to Middlebury College and its annual Bread Loaf Writers’ Conference, which has hosted writers from Toni Morrison and Eudora Welty to John Irving and George R.R.
+Rich in literary history, this charming New England town is home to Middlebury College and its annual Bread Loaf Writers’ Conference, which has hosted authors from Toni Morrison and Eudora Welty to John Irving and George R.R.
 Martin.
-Make your own arrangements to Middlebury.
-For suggestions on traveling to Middlebury, please refer to your VBT Handbook.
-Burlington International is the closest airport.
-Travel time from the Burlington airport to Middlebury is approximately 60 minutes.

-At 1:00 p.m., you meet your VBT Local host, and any other VBT guests arriving on the same day, for a Welcome Orientation in the lobby of the Middlebury Inn.
-Then take your pick from two rides around town, passing the Pulp Mill Covered Bridge, originally built in 1820, and the picture-perfect falls of Otter Creek, which runs right through town.
+At 1:00 p.m., meet your VBT Local Host—and any fellow guests arriving the same day—for a Welcome Orientation in the lobby of the Middlebury Inn.
+Then choose between two scenic rides around town, passing landmarks such as the Pulp Mill Covered Bridge, originally built in 1820, and the picturesque Otter Creek Falls.

 Today's Ride Choices